practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 11.

 Shift Registers.
+[x]

-Try and make shift register relate to single task.
+ry and make shift register relate to single task.

-max PWM speed is clock/number of bits - check suiotability for task before commiting.
+max PWM speed is clock/number of bits - check suiotability for task before commiting. - No need not put any PWM channels through shift register. [x]